Type of Property Guide

 • You need to complete within months, not over half a year

 A leasehold valuation surveyor's view, paired with a realistic estate-agent valuation in both lease conditions, is the practical way to decide.
 Most offer this assessment for £500 to £1,000 and it usually saves more than it costs.
+The figures on this page are illustrations, not a valuation of your flat; the surveyor's numbers are the ones to act on.

 Sell Flat UK Buys Short Lease Studio Flats Direct